anharmonic/anharmonic.github.io/getting-started.md

 To quickly get started with anharmonic properties calculation, we recommend you check the examples and the tutorial that you will find in the code distribution.

 ## Getting the code
-You can usually get the d3q+thermal2 codes directly inside quantum-espresso by doing "make d3q", there can be some delay between the release of a new QE version and the version of d3q+thermal2 being available.
+You can usually get the d3q+thermal2 codes directly inside [Quantum-ESPRESSO](https://www.quantum-espresso.org) by doing "make d3q", there can be some delay between the release of a new QE version and the version of d3q+thermal2 being available.
 If you are interested in cutting edge features, you can [get the latest version from github]("https://github.com/anharmonic/d3q  "d3q+thermal2 github repositry"), which usually compiles with the git version of QE.
-You can also download a [snapshot including QE+d3q+thermal2](https://mycore.core-cloud.net/index.php/s/1RxbPmcxvHunFVF "bundle links")
+You can also download a [snapshot including QE+d3q+thermal2](https://mycore.core-cloud.net/index.php/s/1RxbPmcxvHunFVF "bundle links").

 ## Examples
-Three examples showcasing how to compute anharmonic properties for different materials:
+In the code distribution you will find three examples showcasing how to compute anharmonic properties for different materials.

 #### Graphene
-Calculation of D3 matrices (NOTE: very far from convergence!!) and phonon linewidth.
+Calculation of D3 matrices and phonon linewidth.

 #### Silicon
 Calculation of D3 matrices, force constants, linewidth and thermal conductivity (both in single-mode approximation and exact).